 Shares of our common stock represented by proxies which are properly executed and returned to us on the accompanying proxy card will be voted at the Annual Meeting in accordance with the instructions marked on the proxy card.
-If you do not mark any instructions on the proxy card, your shares represented by the proxy card will be voted for the election of the Board's nominees as Class II Directors, in favor of Proposal 2, and in favor of Proposal 3.
-In the election for two Directors (Proposal 1), the nominees for Class II Directors receiving the highest number of affirmative votes will be elected.
-The affirmative vote of a majority of the voting power of the outstanding shares of our common stock entitled to vote thereon is required for the approval of Proposal 2.
-The affirmative vote of a majority of the shares voted in person or by proxy at the 2024 Annual Meeting is required for the approval of 3.
+If you do not mark any instructions on the proxy card, your shares represented by the proxy card will be voted for the election of the Board's nominees as Class III Directors and in favor of Proposal 2.
+In the election of two Directors (Proposal 1), the nominees for receiving the highest number of affirmative votes will be elected as Class III Directors.
+The affirmative vote of a majority of the shares voted in person or by proxy at the 2025 Annual Meeting is required for the approval of Proposal 2.